 Many public places let you access wi-fi networks at no charge -- wireless Internet access available to anybody at the location who wants to use a device with built-in or attached wireless Internet connectivity.
 Sometimes you have to provide an email address and agree to terms of service before accessing the Internet.

 Some public places have computers with Internet service that you can use for free -- for example, the PEI Association for Newcomers to Canada has computers with Internet access available to their clients.
 You can also use a computer with Internet service at most public libraries.

 Communication via email has practically replaced the regular postal services or 'snail mail'.
 Email is the fastest and least expensive way to exchange written messages.

 Most people have a personal email address.
 You can sign up for a free email address on the Internet.
 [See Related Resources]

 Here are some other ways to communicate with people near and far using the Internet:

-- Internet telephony -- Voice or telephone communication via Internet is a fairly new technology and it is becoming more and more popular.
+- Internet telephony -- Voice or telephone communication via the Internet is quite popular.
 Internet calls are cheaper, or sometimes free (if both parties use the same service).

-- Instant messaging -- Usually companies that provide free email accounts also provide instant messaging (IM) service.
-While the basic communication via IM is the exchange of short text messages, many of these services also offer audio and video communication and exchange of computer files such as photographs.
+- Instant messaging -- Many companies provide free instant messaging services.
+While instant messaging is mostly used for the exchange of short text messages, many of these services also offer audio and video communication and exchange of computer files.

-- Online forums, social networking sites and blogs -- Another way to keep in touch with family, friends, or people that share common interests.
+- Social networks -- Online social media platforms such as Instagram, Twitter or Facebook provide yet another way to keep in touch with family, friends, or people with whom you share common interests.